Economic policy of the Biden administration: Theoretical economic perspectives

 Bidenomics draws on an even older economic heritage going back to John Maynard Keynes in the 1930s, and including Americans Walter Heller, James Tobin, and Arthur Okun in the 1960s.
 Versions of Keynesianism were the dominant American and British economic theory before the 1970s.
-Politically, liberals and Democrats have leaned toward Keynes; Republicans and conservatives favor the Chicago School.
+Politically, American liberals and Democrats have leaned toward Keynes; Republicans and conservatives favored the Chicago School, though Trump also widely used tariffs, which are at odds with conventional wisdom among the advocates of Chicago School.

 Macroeconomics

-The old view is that the economy is built around scarcity, because the demand for labor and capital and everything else is unlimited.
+The traditional view is that the economy is built around scarcity, because the demand for labor and capital and everything else is unlimited.
 To achieve full employment and faster growth, more work is needed and more incentives to work.
 Monetary and fiscal policy is seldom needed, since the market system naturally produces optimum results.
-Bidenomics argues that not scarcity but slack is the main problem.
+Bidenomics argues that slack is the main problem, not scarcity.
 The market system is typically stuck below optimal levels.
 Full employment and growth is held back by a lack of demand, and needs the stimulation of aggressive fiscal policies such as deficit spending, as well as monetary policies to keep cash flowing.

 Budget deficits

-The traditional view warned against budget deficits in time of prosperity, because the pool of savings is limited.
-Government deficits use cash that otherwise would be invested in the private sector, and the competition between the Treasury and corporations drives up interest rates.
 Bidenomics holds that the developed world is awash in surplus savings, which has produced very low interest rates.
 Absorbing some of this huge pool of savings through large deficits will not divert private investments, and will not raise interest rates.
 As for tax rates, the very low interest rates makes covering the national debt much easier.

 Welfare state

-The old view said the welfare state is a necessary evil, and should be focused on people without other resources, such as the elderly.
-Unemployment insurance is allowed because it covered by payroll taxes on workers who are employed, but it should be limited so that no one is tempted to turn down a job offer.
-The argument is that work, no matter how poorly paid, confers dignity.
 Bidenomics says the government should be promoting the national welfare, and a critical ingredient in our society is caring for dependents – especially children and elderly parents.
 It is a technical flaw in the definition of Gross Domestic Product that unpaid household care is not included, even though it is so important.
 The Biden American Rescue Plan that became law in March 2021 includes a greatly expanded child tax credit.